Pea75x/GA-project-3-frontend/README.md

 async function handleAddOrRemoveItinerary() {
   setItineraryBut(!itineraryBut);
   if (singlePlace.itenerary.includes(getLoggedInUserId())) {
-    const data = await removeFromItenerary(id);
+    const data = await removeFromItinerary(id);
     setSinglePlace(data);
   } else {
-    const data = await addToItenerary(id);
+    const data = await addToItinerary(id);
     setSinglePlace(data);
   }
 }
 ```

 If the user ID is included in the place itinerary, we will remove it.
-If it is not, we add it to itinerary.
+If it is not, we add it to the itinerary.

 Then on the button in the return, we add a ternary statement.